 What happens when a jury cannot reach a unanimous verdict?

-One of the hallmarks of our criminal justice system is for an accused to be entitled to have their matter determined by a jury of their peers.
+One of the hallmarks of our criminal justice system is the right of an accused person, otherwise known as the defendant, to be entitled to have their matter determined by a jury of their peers.
+They also have the right to engage a criminal defence lawyer to defend them from the charges that have been made.

-A jury is empanelled from a selection of men and women who are called upon to perform jury service.
-Once empanelled the jury takes an oath or affirmation that they will give a true verdict according to the evidence.
+Under criminal law, juries are empanelled from a diverse selection of men and women, all of whom represent a broad cross-section of the community, called upon to perform jury service.
+Once empanelled, the jury takes an oath or affirmation that they will give a true verdict according to the evidence, including all the testimonies given in the proceedings before the court.

-The finding of guilty or not guilty by a jury requires a unanimous verdict.
-That is, all 12 jurors must be in agreement.
-All 12 members of the jury had to have reached the same conclusion concerning the accused’s guilt beyond a reasonable doubt before a conviction could be returned.
+The finding of guilty or not guilty by a jury in a criminal law case requires a unanimous verdict.
+That is, all 12 jurors must agree.
+All 12 jury members are required to reach the same conclusion concerning the accused’s guilt beyond a reasonable doubt before a conviction can be returned.

 An amendment to the Jury Act 1977 provided for “majority verdicts” in criminal trials for state offences.
 The legislation provides for a majority verdict in the following circumstances:

-• where a unanimous verdict has not been reached after the jurors have deliberated for a period of at least 8 hours, and the court considers that reasonable time has been given considering the nature and complexity of the case; and
+Where a unanimous verdict has not been reached after the jurors have deliberated for a period of at least 8 hours.

-Then the jury is given the option of returning a verdict agreed to by 11 jurors out of the 12.
+Then, the jury is given the option of returning a verdict agreed to by 11 of the 12 jurors.

 We're here to assist you in claiming the compensation you deserve on a No Win, No Fee* basis.
 Enquire now to start your claim today. *Conditions apply.